Dr Peter JS Jones

 Jones P.J.S.
 (1999) Economic and sociocultural priorities for marine conservation. pp 354 -365 in (Kaiser, M.J. and de Groot S.J., Eds) Effects of fishing on non-target species and habitats: biological, conservation and socio-economic issues.
 Blackwell Science, Oxford.
 Copy of chapter

 Jones P.J.S.
 (2012) Governing marine protected area: resilience through diversity.
 Opening plenary talk at the Global Marine Protected Area Enforcement conference, San Francisco.
-Copy of presentation; based on findings of the MPA Governance project.
+Based on findings of the MPA Governance project.

 Jones P.J.S., Qiu, W. and De Santo E.M.
 (2011) Governing marine protected areas: getting the balance right.
 Invited keynote address at Nordic Council of Ministers and Food and Agriculture Organisation conference Exploring the Role of MPAs in Reconciling Fisheries Management with Conservation.
 29-31 March 2011, Institute of Marine Research, Norway.
 Based on UNEP report